adeo/mozaic-design-system/README.md

 **bio and interests :**

 UI designer and Front end developer freelance since 2007, I’ve built a solid experience creating HTML/CSS frameworks.
-I’ve worked with several design systems, and try build a solid expertise in that area.
+I’ve worked with several design systems, and try to build a solid expertise in that area.
 I’m into lean approach, and I like to work with react and javascript too.
 On a personal level, I love boxing, hiking and photography.